-The field practice competencies, which are identified on the MSSW Field Practice Learning Plan and Evaluation forms, define the content of the practicum.
+The field practice competencies, which are identified on the M.S.S.W.
+Field Practice Learning Plan and Evaluation forms, define the content of the practicum.
 The competencies serve as the guide for selection of student assignments and are the basis for evaluation of student performance.
-The administration of the practicum is delineated in the MSSW Field Practice Manual.
+The administration of the practicum is delineated in the M.S.S.W.
+Field Practice Manual.

 Each student is responsible for meeting the requirements of their placement agency in terms of hours, schedule, and workload coverage.
 Students may be expected to be at their field placement during University of Tennessee breaks and holidays, depending on the needs of the field agency.
-Students are responsible for conducting themselves in a professionally ethical manner, and in alignment with the UTKCSW Professional Standards Professional Conduct.
+Students are responsible for conducting themselves in a professionally ethical manner.
+Students are expected to follow UTK COVID guidelines at field.